networkx/nx-parallel/Config.md

 ### 2.3 How Does NetworkX's Configuration Work in nx-parallel?

-In `nx-parallel`, there's a `_set_nx_config` decorator applied to all algorithms.
+In `nx-parallel`, there's a `_configure_if_nx_active` decorator applied to all algorithms.
 This decorator checks the value of `active`(in `nx.config.backends.parallel`) and then accordingly uses the appropriate configuration system (`joblib` or `networkx`).
 If `active=True`, it extracts the configs from `nx.config.backends.parallel` and passes them in a `joblib.parallel_config` context manager and calls the function in this context.
 Otherwise, it simply calls the function.

 ## 3. Comparing NetworkX and Joblib Configuration Systems